Comparison

 | Output | Decision memo, Readiness Score, vendor matrix | Score from 0 to 100, finding breakdown by category |

-| Hosting | EU-only (Germany, Hetzner) | US-based, EU customers via SaaS |
+| Hosting | Data stored in Germany, AI processing in the USA | US-based, EU customers via SaaS |

 Choose DecisionOS when